Ian McEwan

 admin

 Manchán Magan is a writer and documentary-maker.
 He has written books on his travels in Africa, India and South America and two novels.
-He writes regularly for The Irish Times, reports on travel for various radio programmes, and has presented dozens of documentaries on issues of world culture for TG4, RTÉ & Travel Channel.
-He lives in an oakwood alongside … Read More
+He writes occasionally for The Irish Times, reports on travel for various radio programmes, and has presented dozens of documentaries on issues of world culture for TG4, RTÉ & Travel Channel.
+His books Thirty-Two Words For Field and Tree Dogs, Banshee Fingers and Other Words For … Read More

 Xiaolu Guo